bremers/bremers.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+I am currently a 3rd year PhD student in the Information Science department at Cornell University, based at Cornell Tech (NYC).
+I am advised by associate professor Wendy Ju in the Future Automation Research Lab.

+I am a recipient of research grants by the Finnish Center for AI and Cornell Backslash Art, and I was selected for the RisingWISE cohort of 2018.

-I study human-robot collaboration for physical manufacturing and fabrication.
-My research methods cover interaction design, video analysis, and interactive device prototyping.
+My research focuses on human-robot collaboration for physical manufacturing and fabrication.
+The methods that I use focus most on interaction design, video analysis, and interactive device prototyping.

+I obtained a master's degree in Artificial Intelligence from Utrecht University in 2018 (MSc), and a bachelor's degree in Industrial Design from Eindhoven University of Technology in 2016 (BSc).
+Prior to starting my PhD, I was employed as Human-Machine Interface Researcher at Jaguar Land Rover Automotive PLC, based at the National Automotive Innovation Centre in Coventry, United Kingdom.
+In addition, I have worked internationally as a designer and researcher for organizations in Amsterdam, Taipei and Los Altos (CA).